 The key to stay focused is to set short, measurable goals, ideally 90 day goals.

-is great for motivation and training the brain to focus only on things that are
+This measurable focus is great for motivation and training the brain to focus only on things that are specific and measurable.

-making real progress towards our goals, it makes us a lot happier.
-We are
+When we are making real progress towards our goals, it makes us a lot happier.
+We are motivated and inspired.

 Write the goals down.
 Put specific measurements against each goal and visualise what achieving the goals will mean to you in terms of your own personal progress.